 You can promote team unity through games and challenges, social gatherings, and volunteer thank-you events.
 Volunteering is often considered a team-building experience in its own right.
 If you’re sensing aloofness or a lack of social interaction among your regular volunteers, consider hosting icebreaker meetings and activities to help volunteers get to know each other.

-Manage Your Diverse Volunteers With Volgistics
+Manage a Diverse Team With The Help of Volgistics

 At your volunteer organization, diversity and inclusion are keys to success.
 To achieve that diversity, you need an efficient volunteer management system that helps you manage helpers from all sorts of backgrounds.